junezimmerman23/rasa-chatbot/data/nlu.md

 - good morning
 - good evening
 - hey there
+- sup
+- greet
+- greetings

 ## intent:goodbye
 - bye
 - goodbye
 - see you around
 - see you later
+- see ya

 ## intent:affirm
 - yes